 Kim Woofter

-Kim Woofter is the Executive Vice President of Strategic Alliances and is responsible for the development and engagement of AC3's clinical partners focusing on expanding the cancer centers footprint nationally...
+Kim Woofter serves as the Executive Vice President of Strategic Alliances at AC3, where she leads the development and engagement of clinical partners.
+Her responsibilities include expanding the clinical practice footprint and partnering in the development of AC3's analytics platforms.

 Learn More